UzmaSayyeda/Pill-Identifier/README.md

 #### Notes on the Data Cleaning/Preprocessing Process
 * For this model we utilized an S3 bucket for data storage.
 * We downloaded the image files from the bucket and selected which consisted of 552 files
-* In Python using the splitfolders function we then split that into a training dataset and a validation dataset at a ratio=(.8, 0.1,0.1)
+* In Python using the split folders function we then split that into a training dataset and a validation dataset at a ratio=(.8, 0.1,0.1)
 * We preprocessed and scaled the images to 224/224
 * The training directory used 437 images belonging to 23 classes